Kisgus/Kisgus.github.io/_posts/2018-7-24-Care-Economy.md

 ---
 layout: post
-title: Entering the Caring Economy
+title: Entering the Care Economy
 ---

 ![_config.yml]({{ site.baseurl }}/images/Group.png)

+## Share or Care?

+This May I participated at the kick-off workshop of the Care Economy together with interesting people from all over the world.
+The workshop took place in a wonderfull setting at the Caux Palace, in the small mountain city Caux, near the Geneva lake in Schwitzerland.
+Before going there I was stunned by the magnificent pictures of the Caux Palace.
+Before going there I talked to my mother, and she was quite skeptical why an alledgly highly humanitarian and alturistic conference would be hosted at such a a financial non-inclusive and remote place.

-If one might assosciate the **Sharing Economy** with big multi-sided platforms such as Facebook, Uber & Airbnb the **Caring Economy** can be defined as representing the next technological and moral step.
+If one might assosciate the concept of the **Sharing Economy** with big multi-sided platforms such as Facebook, Uber & Airbnb allowing competetive p2p marketpalces via centralized intermediaries the **Caring Economy** is supposed to represent the opposite.
+In the remainder of this post I will share my understanding of what that encompass.

-## Kick-off meetup in Caux
+## The setting Kick-off meetup in Caux

 Initiative for change